MurmurationsNetwork/MurmurMaps/README.md

 It provides a web-based interface for:

 - Cluster Management: Build clusters by querying the index and collecting matching profiles.
 Clusters support both **directory** and **map-based** views.
-- Index Explorer: Search, filter, and inspect profiles in the Murmurations Index.
+- Index Explorer: Search, filter and inspect profiles in the Murmurations Index.
-- Profile Generator: Generate new profiles from schema and update generated profiles.
+- Profile Generator: Generate new profiles from one or more schemas and update generated profiles.
 - Batch Importer: Import and update profiles in bulk using CSV files.
-- Index Updater: Propagate profile changes to update nodes in the Murmurations Index.
+- Index Updater: Propagate profile changes to update self-hosted nodes in the Murmurations Index.
-- Administration: Manage users, roles, and capabilities using UCAN-based authorization.
+- Administration: Manage users, roles and capabilities using UCAN-based authorization.

-MurmurMaps is designed to run natively on Cloudflare Pages, Workers, D1, and Queues, enabling a fully serverless, scalable architecture.
+MurmurMaps is designed to run natively on Cloudflare Pages, Workers, D1 and Queues, enabling a fully serverless, scalable architecture.

 To handle long-running or resource-intensive tasks, MurmurMaps integrates with a companion Worker project called [MurmurMaps Consumer](https://github.com/MurmurationsNetwork/MurmurMapsConsumer), which processes background jobs asynchronously via Cloudflare Queues.